 High earners are nearly six times more likely to work directly with larger companies than low earners.
 They’re also more than three times as likely to work with agencies.

 4. How much time they spend doing paid writing every week.

 Freelance writers who write less than 8 hours a week are more than twice as likely to be in the low earners group.

 Freelance writers get more work from their personal networks than anywhere else, but client referrals are a close second for high earners.
 High earners are more than three times as likely to get most of their work from referrals than low earners are.

 Freelance writers are notoriously underpaid.
-And while 28% of the freelancers in the survey are earning $15 or less per hour, many others are doing much better.
+And while 28% of respondents of the freelance writers survey are earning $15 or less per hour, many others are doing much better.

 Here’s the breakout of what percentage of freelancers earn what per hour: